m3db/m3db-operator/README.md

 * Shrinking clusters (removing instances)
 * Replacing failed instances

-More complete documentation for the project can be found [here][https://operator.m3db.io].
+More complete documentation for the project can be found [here][docs].

 ## Getting Started